zerkotin/extjs-intro/extjs-hello-world.md

 - Touch support

 __Pros__: saves lots of time.
-__Cons__: not flexible, uncostumizable and support is from Sencha provided you bought ExtJS license or found your answers on the internet.
+__Cons__: not flexible, uncostumizable and support is from Sencha provided you bought an ExtJS license or found your answers on the internet.

 But, enough with CMD, lets see some code examples...